MORE THAN 80 new marques debuted during the year from Britain, France, Italy, Germany, Austro-Hungary, Sweden and the USA.

 THE 1903 MOTOR Car Act (it came into force on 1 January 1904) required every motorised vehicle to be registered with the owner’s county council and fitted with number plates.
 It increased the national speed limit from 12 to 20mph with lower local limits, and driving licences were introduced.
 There was no driving test, just a five-bob (25p) fee with a minumim age of 17 for cars and 14 for motorcycles, which were defined as vehicles weighing up to 3cwt with up to three wheels.
 The offence of ‘reckless driving’ came in to control pioneer roadhogs.
 Horses still ruled the roost – noisy exhaust cut-outs were banned and drivers were required to “stop, and remain at a standstill, for as long as may be reasonably necessary” if a horse rider held up his hand.
 And riding side saddle on a motorcycle was banned.

 IT WAS A NOTEWORTHY year for motor cycling in the USA.
-William Harley and Arthur Davidson produced a 3hp motorcycle and sold it to an old schoolmate; Indian chief engineer Oscar Hedstrom set a motorcycle speed record of 56mph at Daytona Beach; Reading-Standard made Thor-engined Indian clones.
+William Harley and Arthur Davidson produced a 3hp motorcycle and sold it to an old schoolmate; Indian chief engineer Oscar Hedstrom set a motorcycle speed record of 56mph over a measured mile at Daytona Beach; Reading-Standard made Thor-engined Indian clones.
 A year after making his first motor cycle Glenn Curtiss rode a Curtiss to victory in the first American hillclimb; then, at Providence, Rhode Island, he set a flying-mile single-cylinder record at 63.8 mph.And following ‘agitation’ by the New York MC and the Alpha MC, the Federation of American Motorcyclists (FAM) was established at a meeting in the Kings County Wheelmen clubhouse in Brooklyn.
 It recuited 70 enthusiasts as ‘charter members’, stating: “Any rider of good character is eligible for membership.”
 Applications could be endorsed by existing members or by “two reputable citizens of the town of his residence”.

 DE DION-BOUTON built a six-litre V8 car.
 They might have been surprised to know that a century later a V8 engine of comparable size would power a production motorcycle.